syncfusion-content/javascript-docs/js/Schedule/Customization.md

 * To edit the appointments in customized appointment window, you can use **appointmentWindowOpen** event to avoid displaying the default appointment window when you double-click the appointments.

-* The customized window is designed with the dialog control separately and it is display when you double-click appointments.
+* The customized window is designed with the dialog control separately and it is displayed when you double-click appointments.

 The following code example is added to the previous code example of appointment creation for Customized Appointment window.